txt/seng18/doc/project.md

         short human-readable URL; e.g. `http://tiny.cc/se17jan` could be group g's report for the January deliverable.
 Also `http://tiny.cc/se17janTalk` could be the talk for that deliverable.
-- All your work must be in Github.
+- All your work must be in **Public Github in a public repository**.
        - Everything that someone else would need  to reproduce your work.
        - Every group needs to add `timm` and `huytu7` and `amritbhanu` as members.
 - All your presentations **must** be written in Google slides.
 No Prezi.
 No Powerpoint.
 No raw pdf.